 The Zero Trust Core Principles Project has already published its first document: the Zero Trust Core Principles White Paper.
 This document describes the key aspects of Zero Trust, including providing industry standard definitions for both Zero Trust and ZTAs and explaining the key drivers, requirements, and capabilities behind implementing Zero Trust.
 The document also defines an initial set of Zero Trust Core Principles, leveraging previous work by the Jericho Forum™ to influence their content and structure.

-The ZTA Working Group is now refining and explaining the initial Core Principles in The Open Group Guide: Axioms for Zero Trust, taking a similar approach to The Open Group Guide: Axioms for the Practice of Security Architecture: clearly and concisely defining the Core Principles and their importance.
-The Guide is meant to provide more detail on the Core Principles and offer illustrative examples of them.
-A companion document will be published alongside the Axiom for Zero Trust Guide, stating each Axiom concisely and clearly.
+The ZTA Working Group is now refining and explaining the initial Core Principles in The Open Group Guide: Zero Trust Commandments, taking inspiration from The Open Group Guide: Axioms for the Practice of Security Architecture and the original Jericho Forum® Commandments.
+The Guide will refine the original Core Principles into actionable Commandments and offer illustrative examples of them.
+A single-page companion document will be published alongside the Zero Trust Commandments Guide, stating each Commandment concisely and clearly.

 Zero Trust Landscape Project

 The information security world is full of misconceptions and confusions about “Zero Trust” and “Zero Trust Architecture”—different organizations define the concepts differently and inconsistently.
 The Zero Trust Landscape Project intends to identify and describe where and why those differences occur.
 This will allow the ZTA Working Group to develop content most useful both to end users and to vendors.

-To capture this content, the ZTA Working Group is creating the Zero Trust Landscape White Paper.
-It will contain the results of two industry surveys: one for end users (CISOs, Chief Security Architectures, etc.), and one for product/offering vendors/owners.
+To capture this content, the ZTA Working Group is creating the Zero Trust Landscape Guide.
+It will contain the results of an annual industry survey for end users (CISOs, Chief Security Architectures, etc.) and product/offering vendors/owners.
 These survey results will be complemented by research from the ZTA Working Group, incorporating the views of analysts, academia, and other standards organizations.
 The ZTA Working Group intends to update this document annually, allowing for analysis of longitudinal changes in perspectives and understanding.